 The Original Cocktail

-In truth, the Old-Fashioned formula dates back to the 1850's (or earlier).
-It could be made with whiskey, brandy or gin (Old Tom or Holland) and was, quite simply, liquor, sugar (not syrup!) and ice.
-Add bitters and you have the most basic definition of a cocktail.
+In truth, the old-fashioned formula dates back to the 1850s, if not earlier.
+It could be made with whiskey, brandy, or gin (Old Tom or Holland).
+It was, quite simply, liquor, sugar (not syrup), and ice.
+Add bitters and you have the basic definition of a true cocktail.

 Wondrich's book is filled with interesting tidbits of bar trivia and it's one that every cocktail geek should own.
-Within the Old-Fashioned notes is a fascinating bit about the proper ice to use in an Old-Fashioned.
+Within the notes on the old-fashioned is a fascinating section about the proper ice to use in the drink.

 It turns out that ice balls and 2-inch cubes are nothing new; they simply got lost in the American bar until recently.
-Wondrich references uses in 1899: "...mixologically ambitious saloons preferred to refrigerate their Old-Fashioned with ice cut into 'perfect cubes about two inches on a side'".
+Wondrich references the large cube's use in 1899, "...mixologically ambitious saloons preferred to refrigerate their old-fashioned with ice cut into 'perfect cubes about two inches on a side'."

-The same theory that we use for adding a chill and slight dilution to a glass of straight whiskey has long been preferred for an Old-Fashioned.
+The same theory that we use for adding a chill and slight dilution to a glass of straight whiskey has long been preferred for the old-fashioned.
 Those fancy ice machines we've come to rely on and their tiny, fast-melting "cubes" ruined it for many years.
 If you are a devotee to the old-fashioned and have not made the switch to 2-inch ice, you'll find it to be the last step in perfecting this iconic drink.

 How Strong Is the Old-Fashioned?

-As you might imagine, the Old-Fashioned is not much lighter than a straight pour of whiskey.
+As you might imagine, the old-fashioned is not much lighter than a straight pour of whiskey.
 Essentially, we just need to factor in a little dilution.
-With that, an Old-Fashioned with an 80-proof whiskey would be around 32% ABV (64 proof).
-Those old-timers would be happy to know that it still has that kick they were looking for!
+When we do, an old-fashioned with an 80-proof whiskey would be around 32 percent ABV (64 proof).
+Those old-timers would be happy to know that it still has that kick they were looking for.